UK police investigating Trinity Mirror over phone hacking

 After leaving the News of the World, Coulson went on to work as Prime Minister David Cameron's spokesman, while Brooks, a friend of Cameron, rose to be chief executive of Murdoch's entire British newspaper business.

-On Thursday, Britain's Crown Prosecution Service said Ben O'Driscoll, a former deputy news editor at News UK's Sun tabloid, had been charged with authorising illegal payments worth 5,000 pounds to public officials for celebrity stories.
+On Thursday, Britain's Crown Prosecution Service said Ben O'Driscoll, a former deputy news editor at News UK's Sun tabloid, had been charged with authorizing illegal payments worth 5,000 pounds ($7,900) to public officials for celebrity stories.

 On September 3, former Sunday Mirror and News of the World journalist Dan Evans was charged with four offences in connection with phone hacking, including one in the period between 2003 and 2005.